harrymkt/hguinav/README.md

 # UI Navigation
 UI Navigation, or known as hguinav, is a [Hugo](https://gohugo.io/) theme designed for accessibility rather than visual and made as easy as possible.
-Since I am a blind developer, I'd like to develop with accessibility as possible so visually impaired users can use them.
+Since I am a blind developer, I would like to develop with accessibility as possible so visually impaired users can use them.

 This theme is also available for Zola at [Zluinav](https://github.com/harrymkt/zluinav).